jpodwys/cache-service-node-cache/README.md

 > When used with `cache-service`, this property is overridden by `cache-service`'s `verbose` value.

-When false, `cache-service-redis` will log only errors.
-When true, `cache-service-redis` will log all activity (useful for testing and debugging).
+When false, `cache-service-node-cache` will log only errors.
+When true, `cache-service-node-cache` will log all activity (useful for testing and debugging).

 * type: boolean
 * default: false

 # API

-Although this is a redis wrapper, its API differs in some small cases from redis's own API both because the redis API is sometimes dumb and because all `cache-service` compatible cache modules match [`cache-service`'s API](https://github.com/jpodwys/cache-service#api).
+Although this is a node-cache wrapper, its API differs in some small cases from node-cache's own API because all `cache-service`-compatible cache modules match [`cache-service`'s API](https://github.com/jpodwys/cache-service#api).

 ## .get(key, callback (err, response))